 This law is deliberately harsh and punishing.
 For example, even if you are paralyzed for life by a drunk driver, if you are found to have had the “right to use” an uninsured car, you cannot sue for your injuries.

 Victims of a crash should never give a statement — recorded, or otherwise — to anyone, including your own insurance company, without contacting an attorney first.
 Often, these examinations under oath (EUOs) are used by experienced defense lawyers to take advantage of victims and who do not have a lawyer.
 In this situation, questions are asked and topics explored that have no importance or relevance to the claimed areas of investigation.
 The only true reason for the interviews is to lessen later exposure in a lawsuit.
-Because EUOs are recorded and under oath, they can be used against you in your car accident lawsuit.
+Because EUOs are recorded and under oath, they can be used against you in your lawsuit.

-Victims of a crash should tell their auto accident attorney everything that worries them.
+Victims of a crash should tell their attorney everything that worries them.
 Often, many things like a past DUI, bankruptcy or an old injury can cause clients substantial worry and concern.
-Unfortunately, too many clients who have been injured in a car accident decide to hide this information from their auto accident lawyers and doctors.
+Unfortunately, too many clients who have been injured in a car accident decide to hide this information from their lawyers and doctors.
 Normally, this information would be inadmissible if disclosed.
 But it can become admissible if a victim tries to hide the information or fails to disclose it when asked.

 Injured in a car accident in Michigan?

 If you were injured in a car accident in Michigan and want to avoid dangerous pitfalls surrounding your injuries, it’s best to speak with one of our experienced attorneys.
 Call Michigan Auto Law at (800) 777-0028 or fill out our contact form for a free consultation.